rtasalem/bin-it/README.md

 ![example email](email.jpg)

 *The grey bin is relatively new and therefore GCC have yet to update the online calendar to include grey bin collection dates.
-No date has been confirmed for when this is expected to happen.
-Until further notice, a [script](#backfill-missing-records) has been provided to backfill any missing/incorrect records.
-Alternatively, refer to any hard copies of the bin collection calendar (these are typically posted at the start of the year).
+It is possible to [backfill these missing records](#backfill-missing-records).
+Alternatively, you can refer to a hard copy of your local bin collection calendar (typically sent via post at the start of the year).

 ## Prerequisites